zenaton/rfcs/node-syntax-v2.md

 We propose to deprecate the `onEvent` method, as this implementations has some drawbacks

-- it's quite verbose as it always begins with a test of event's name
+- it's quite verbose as it always begins with a test of an event's name
-- as it does not allow event auto-discovery, it may generates useless decision if an event is not implemented
+- as it does not allow event auto-discovery, it may generates a useless decision if an event is not implemented
 - it's not consistent with planned 3rd party API behavior

 At any moment, an instance can subscribe to an event to decide what to do when receiving an event.
-So at any moment inside the main function, user can subscribe to an event:
+So at any moment inside the main function, a user can subscribe to an event:

 ```javascript
 await this.onEvent(eventName, function(...data) {